farwayer/react-native-tstyles/README.md

 **Be care: project is WIP and API can change before v1 release.**

+## Configuration

-There are two possible options: using default styles or init with custom config.
+There are two possible options: using default styles or init with a custom config.

 ### Default styles